weillium/jarvis/worker/services/observability/README.md

-# Monitoring Module
+# Observability Services

-Provides observability utilities for the worker runtime.
+Provides observability utilities for the worker runtime, now colocated with other external service adapters.

 - **logger.ts** standardizes structured logging for pipeline phases and sessions.
 - **metrics-collector.ts** emits performance metrics consumed by dashboards or alerts.